Projects

 • Drought Task Force – Emergency Management Related Activities

 • As of March 2022, our drought emergency shows no signs of lifting in the near future.
-WEROC is partnership with the County of Orange Emergency Management established a Drought Task Force in response to the Drought situation throughout California.
+WEROC, partnership with the County of Orange Emergency Management, established a Drought Task Force in response to the Drought situation throughout California.
 This Task Force will remain till the needs of the County in relation to the drought are no longer required.

 • The purpose of the Orange County Drought Task Force is to assist in monitoring, coordinating, and managing information relating to the current statewide California Drought Emergency.
-The Drought Task Force assists in collecting and assessing technical information, facilitates coordination and communication among Drought Task Force members and the Operational Area jurisdictions.
-Coordination of the Drought Task Force is the responsibility of the Orange County Sheriff’s Department Emergency Management Division relying on the Operational Area Mutual Aid Water and Wastewater Mutual Aid Coordinator (WEROC) for information to communicate with CalOES based in essential information needs.
+The Drought Task Force assists in collecting and assessing technical information and facilitates coordination and communication among Drought Task Force members and the Operational Area jurisdictions.
+Coordination of the Drought Task Force is the responsibility of the Orange County Sheriff’s Department Emergency Management Division, relying on the Operational Area Mutual Aid Water and Wastewater Mutual Aid Coordinator (WEROC) for information to communicate with CalOES based on essential information needs.
 Their responsibilities include:

 • Convene the Drought Task Force